Read about the impact we have on supporting people with brain injuries and other neurological conditions

 You can watch ‘Invisible Me’, a video produced as part of the training, here.

-Brainkind works with experts and policymakers to improve the lives of people with brain injury in the criminal justice system, including the ABI Justice Network and the All-Party Parliamentary Group (APPG) on Brain Injury.
+Brainkind works with experts and policymakers to improve the lives of people with brain injury in the criminal justice system, including the ABI Justice Network and formerly the All-Party Parliamentary Group (APPG) on Brain Injury.

 Following campaigning from Brainkind in 2020, the Ministry of Justice and NHS England introduced a standard question on ABI into the service specifications for prison healthcare, both during induction and the later in-depth screening.